Universal communication part II: channels with memory: Problem setting, definitions and main result

-The difference between the two sides of \eqref{eq:fading_memory_def} is that $P_n$ does not include $(\vr X \vr Y)_1^{n-L-1}$ and so the fading memory condition asserts that the dependence of the conditional distribution of future outputs, on the channel state at the far past, decays.
-See Fig.\ref{fig:illustration_fading_mem}. \onlyfull{Notice that the conditional distribution $\Pr(Y_n^m | X_1^\infty, \vr Y_1^{n-L-1})$ is completely defined by the channel, since it is conditioned on the entire input $\vr X_1^\infty$.
+The difference between the terms on the LHS of \eqref{eq:fading_memory_def} is that $P_n$ does not include $(\vr X \vr Y)_1^{n-L-1}$ (see Fig.\ref{fig:illustration_fading_mem}), and thus the fading memory condition asserts that the dependence of the conditional distribution of future outputs, on the channel state at the far past, decays. \onlyfull{Notice that the conditional distribution $\Pr(\vr Y_n^m | \vr X_1^\infty, \vr Y_1^{n-L-1})$ is completely defined by the channel, since it is conditioned on the entire input $\vr X_1^\infty$.
 On the other hand, the conditional distribution $\Pr(\vr Y_n^m | \vr X_{n-L}^\infty)$ may depend also on the input distribution (through the unspecified symbols $\vr X_1^{n-L-1}$).
 Therefore, the distribution $P_n$ in Definition~\ref{def:fading_memory_ch} is not identical to $\Pr(\vr Y_n^m | \vr X_{n-L}^\infty)$.
 On the other hand, \onlyfull{Proposition~\ref{prop:fading_memory_properties} shows} \onlyconf{it can be shown} that $\Pr(\vr Y_n^m | \vr X_{n-L}^\infty)$ obtained with any input distribution yields a legitimate $P_n$. }